javinizer/Javinizer/README.md

     -Recurse [<SwitchParameter>]
         The recurse parameter will perform your sort recursively within your specified sort directory.

+    -Strict [<SwitchParameter>]
+        The strict parameter will perform your sort without automatically cleaning your filenames.
+It will read the exact filename.

     -Force [<SwitchParameter>]
         The force parameter will attempt to force any new sorted files to be overwritten if it already exists.